ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 If the access token request specifies either the 'client_cred_verify' parameter or the 'client_cred_verify_mac' parameter, then the AS MUST verify the proof-of-possession (PoP) evidence specified therein.
 In particular, the AS proceeds as follows.

-* As PoP input, the AS uses the same value that the client used in {{sec-c-as-token-endpoint}}.
+* As PoP input, the AS uses the same value that the client used (see {{sec-c-as-token-endpoint}}).

-* As public key of the client, the AS uses the one included in the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.
+* As public key of the client, the AS uses the one included in the authentication credential AUTH_CRED_C that is specified in the 'req_cnf' parameter of the access token request.

   This requires the AS to support the format of AUTH_CRED_C, i.e., the format of authentication credential that is used in the OSCORE group where the client uses that authentication credential.

-Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the formats of authentication credential that the RS supports.
+  Practically, this is not an issue, since the same format is used by RSs in that group and an RS supporting this profile is expected to be registered only at an AS that supports the formats of authentication credential that the RS supports.

 * If the access token request includes the 'client_cred_verify' parameter, this specifies the PoP evidence as a signature.
 Then, the AS verifies the signature by using the public key of the client.

-   This requires the AS to support the signature algorithm and curve (when applicable) that are used in the OSCORE group where the client uses the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.
-Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the signature algorithms and curves (when applicable) that the RS supports.
+  This requires the AS to support the signature algorithm and curve (when applicable) that are used in the OSCORE group where the client uses the authentication credential AUTH_CRED_C that is specified in the 'req_cnf' parameter of the access token request.

+  Practically, this is not an issue, since the same algorithm and curve (when applicable) are used by RSs in that group and an RS supporting this profile is expected to be registered only at an AS that supports the signature algorithms and curves (when applicable) that the RS supports.

 * If the access token request includes the 'client_cred_verify_mac' parameter, this specifies the PoP evidence as a Message Authentication Code (MAC).

   Then, the AS recomputes the MAC through the same process taken by the client when preparing the value of the 'client_cred_verify_mac' parameter for the access token request (see {{sec-c-as-token-endpoint}}), with the difference that the AS uses its own Diffie-Hellman private key and the Diffie-Hellman public key of the client.
 The verification succeeds if and only if the recomputed MAC is equal to the MAC conveyed as PoP evidence in the access token request.

-   This requires the AS to support the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group where the client uses the authentication credential AUTH_CRED_C specified in the 'req_cnf' parameter of the access token request.
-Practically, this is not an issue, since an RS supporting this profile is expected to be registered only at an AS that supports the ECDH algorithms that the RS supports.
+  This requires the AS to support the ECDH algorithm that is used as Pairwise Key Agreement Algorithm in the OSCORE group where the client uses the authentication credential AUTH_CRED_C that is specified in the 'req_cnf' parameter of the access token request.

+  Practically, this is not an issue, since the same ECDH algorithm is used by RSs in that group and an RS supporting this profile is expected to be registered only at an AS that supports the ECDH algorithms that the RS supports.

 If the verification of the PoP evidence succeeds, then the AS considers AUTH_CRED_C to be "confirmed" from then on.

 Instead, if the verification of the PoP evidence fails, then the AS MUST consider the access token request to be invalid.
-Also, the AS MUST consider AUTH_CRED_C to be "non confirmed" from then on, until the AS achieves again proof-of-possession of the client's private key.
+Also, the AS MUST consider AUTH_CRED_C to be "non confirmed" from then on, until the AS achieves again proof of possession of the client's private key.

 If the access token request was invalid or not authorized, then the AS MUST return an error response as described in {{Section 5.8.3 of RFC9200}}.